 Becoming a new dad can bring joy — and stress.
 Find out how to deal with the difficulties of parenthood and develop a rewarding relationship with your newborn.By Mayo Clinic Staff

-Becoming a father can be an exciting and overwhelming experience.
-As a new dad, however, you can take steps to prepare for the emotions and challenges of fatherhood and connect with your newly expanded family.
-Understand how to make your transition to fatherhood less stressful and more fulfilling.
+Becoming a new dad can be an exciting and overwhelming experience.
+But you can take steps to prepare for the emotions and challenges of fatherhood so that it's less stressful and more fulfilling.

 Recognize sources of stress